alliancecan/driconnect/driconnect/content/venue.en.md

 ### Official Hotel: Montreal Marriott Chateau Champlain

-We've arranged a special conference rate at the Montreal Marriott Chateau Champlain for DRI Connect 2025 attendees.
+The official hotel for DRI Connect 2025 is the Montreal Marriott Chateau Champlain, where a special conference rate was arranged for attendees.
+However, please note that most dates are now sold out, which may explain why the preferred rate might no longer be available for the selected dates.

   * Room Rate: $305/night
   * Core Booking Period <a href="https://www.marriott.com/event-reservations/reservation-link.mi?id=1738986767218&key=GRP&guestreslink2=true&app=resvlink" target="_blank">(via link)</a>: May 26 to May 30, 2025